sdondley/ClimateChangeChat/perl.md

         })
         ```
     * Note the 4 other plugins listed here, in addition ot `nvim-lspconfig`
-        * These plugins are not strictly needed to get the Perl LS working
+        * These plugins are not strictly needed
+            * add bells and whistles like better auto completion and snippets
 * Got nvim-lspconfig installed?
 Good!
 Now:
     * Go back to the top of the page
         * Follow the rest of the instructions in the TLDR; section